elviralaurin/notes-oqs/docs/fundamentals/dual-space.md

 !!! quote " "
     "To every ket, there corresponds a bra" &mdash; *B. Monserrat*[[1]](#prof-m-dirac)

-Just like the kets live in state space $\mathcal{H}$, the bras live in a space we denote $\mathcal{H}^*$.
-This space is commonly called the *dual space*(1).
+Just like the kets live in state space $\mathcal{H}$, the bras(1) live in a space we denote $\mathcal{H}^*$.
+This space is commonly called the *dual space*(2).
 { .annotate }

+1. If this is term is unfamiliar to you, you should check out the notes on the [inner product](inner-product.md) first.
-1. It's actually a bit misleading to call it *the* dual space, as all vector spaces has a dual space.
+2. It's actually a bit misleading to call it *the* dual space, as all vector spaces has a dual space.
 When we talk about dual spaces in QM, at least in these notes, what we mean is really just the space of all bras, i.e. the *linear functionals* to the kets.
 Search for the "Riesz representation theorem" for more information.

 !!! note
     The dual space $\mathcal{H}^*$ is also a Hilbert space!